Education & Training

 Tel: 514-934-1934 x45721

 When the Faculty of Medicine decided to revamp its undergraduate medical education curriculum, the Department of Oncology was committed to improving exposure of medical students to various aspects of oncology clinical practice.
 Dr. Asselah, in collaboration with his colleagues in the Department, developed a proposal for an oncology clerkship program for third year medical students.
 It would be comprised of an academic half-day focusing on diagnosis and staging of cancer (60 minutes) and treatment of cancer (60 minutes) and a second academic half-day on clinical cases (colorectal cancer – 120 minutes; breast cancer – 120 minutes).
-In addition there would be six half days of oncology clinic rotations (three in medical oncology and three in radiation oncology).
+In addition the proposal envisioned six half days of oncology clinic rotations* (three in medical oncology and three in radiation oncology).
 Surgical oncology clinic rotations would be incorporated in the surgery clerkship block.